RespectDon/Portfolio/Project-3_Honeypot/README.md

 ---

-### 2.2 Accessing the Interface
+### 3.2 Interface Access

-After successful installation, I accessed the T-Pot Web UI using the bridged IP and assigned port:
+Once T-Pot initialized, I accessed the web interface from my host system:

 - URL: `http://192.168.68.156:64297`

    ![T-Pot Web Interface](./images/TPot_Home2.PNG)

-From there, I accessed Kibana, Spiderfoot, CyberChef, and Elasticvue.
-The system was stable and fully accessible through the browser.
+The interface provides access to:
+- Kibana (for log visualization)
+- CyberChef
+- Spiderfoot (OSINT automation)
+- Elasticvue (index browsing)

 ---

-### 2.3 Simulating Attack Traffic
+### 3.3 Simulated Attack Traffic

-To generate honeypot activity, I SSH’d into the honeypot’s IP using credentials that would trigger logging through the Cowrie container.
-This produced event logs in Kibana:
+Since my VM was isolated, I simulated attacker behavior manually from the same network.
+I SSH’d into the honeypot using fake credentials, which triggered Cowrie logging.

    ![SSH Login Attempt](./images/SSH_LogIn_Ubuntu.PNG)

-Kibana dashboards confirmed that the Cowrie honeypot captured my attempted login:
+The Kibana dashboard confirmed the event:
+- Cowrie recorded the connection
+- The username `don` and password `Libby221!!` appeared in the word cloud
+- The SSH service (port 22) showed activity in the logs

    ![Kibana Populated Dashboard 1](./images/Kibana_Populated.PNG)
    ![Kibana Populated Dashboard 2](./images/Kibana_Populated2.PNG)

-Additional logs were explored in the Discover tab:
+Logs also included:
+- Source and destination IPs
+- Flow IDs and ports
+- Honeypot container names and timestamps

    ![Kibana Logs 1](./images/Kibana_Logs.PNG)
    ![Kibana Logs 2](./images/Kibana_Logs2.PNG)

-This confirmed that credential-based access attempts and flow records were being recorded.

 ---

-## 3. Troubleshooting and Observations
+## 4. Troubleshooting and Observations

-- Some Docker containers failed to bind to ports due to existing services (e.g., CUPS using port 631).
-I resolved this by stopping and disabling conflicting services.
+- The `cups` service was using port 631, which blocked one honeypot container.
+I disabled it to resolve the conflict.
-- The `nginx` container did not appear immediately after installation.
-A full system reboot resolved this.
+- The `nginx` container failed to appear at first; a full reboot resolved the issue.
-- T-Pot changed the default SSH port to `64295`, which required me to specify the port during login after reboot.
-- Kibana's dashboards initially showed no data, but populated after simulated SSH interaction and internal scans.
+- After installation, SSH was moved to port `64295`.
+I updated my SSH commands accordingly.
+- Kibana initially displayed no results.
+After running the test login, dashboards and log streams populated correctly.

 ---

+## 5. Log Interpretation

+From my simulated attack:
+- Cowrie logged an SSH login attempt using known bad credentials.
+- Source IP matched my attacker VM.
+- Kibana visualized both login fields and flow-level metadata.
+- These results prove that T-Pot can capture and forward interaction data through the ELK stack for real-time monitoring and analysis.

+---

+## 6. Next Steps

+- Forward honeypot logs to an external SIEM like Wazuh or Splunk for centralized correlation.
+- Add packet inspection using Suricata’s alerting features.
+- Set up email alerts for Cowrie login attempts.
+- Deploy on a cloud VM or in a DMZ to observe real-world scanning and exploit behavior.

+---

-### 4. Summary
+## 7. Summary

-This project involved deploying T-Pot CE in a virtualized environment to simulate and monitor hostile network activity.
-Using Cowrie, I triggered honeypot logs with SSH login attempts.
-Events were visualized and reviewed using Kibana, demonstrating successful event ingestion and mapping.
-This project provided hands-on experience with honeypots, container orchestration, and log analysis.
+This project involved deploying T-Pot CE in a virtualized environment to simulate and monitor network-based attacks.
+I demonstrated its effectiveness by generating a controlled SSH login attempt and confirming successful log collection and visualization using Kibana.
+This hands-on experience highlighted the value of honeypots in detection, analysis, and proactive defense strategies.